East Midlands: Food processing

 Long Clawson Dairy are the biggest producers of Stilton cheese in the UK; the cheese, with Shropshire Blue, is also made in Cropwell Bishop and Colston Bassett.
 Faccenda Group of Brackley is the second largest processor of chicken in the UK; the company also has the former Cranberry Foods site at Scropton in Derbyshire, the second biggest turkey processor in the UK after Bernard Matthews.
-In Wigston, Charnwood Foods (former RHM Group) make pizza bases for Pizza Hut and is now owned by Premier Foods; Rossa Ice Cream is next to the Grand Union Canal and nearby is Jacob's Bakery who make 25 million biscuits a week.
+In Wigston, Charnwood Foods (former RHM Group) make pizza bases for Pizza Hut and is owned by Premier Foods; Rossa Ice Cream is next to the Grand Union Canal and nearby is Jacob's Bakery who make 25 million biscuits a week.
 Délifrance UK is in north-west Wigston.

 Greencore Prepared Foods on Moulton Park make half of M&S's sandwiches and sandwich filler pots.
 Sealord UK make all of Waitrose's white fish products near Caistor.
 Kettleby Foods, part of Samworth Brothers, make most of Tesco's ready meals in Melton Mowbray.
 PAS (Grantham) (owned by McCain) make chips at Easton.
-Jakemans (owned by Lanes Health) make menthol-based sweets at Sutterton.
-Isoma of Swadlincote makes food handling equipment; Interlevin Refrigeration at Castle Donington is near the M&S distribution centre; Parry Catering and Fabrication in Draycott make catering appliances and equipment; HayssenSandiacre (owned by Barry-Wehmiller) is in Beeston.
+Isoma of Swadlincote makes food handling equipment; Interlevin Refrigeration at Castle Donington is near the M&S distribution centre; Parry Catering and Fabrication in Draycott make catering appliances and equipment.

 Roquette (former ABF-owned ABR Foods) produce starch and bioethanol at Corby near RS Components, and a Morrisons frozen-food depot is near Weldon.
-Dunkleys make pies at Wellingborough, next to Booker.
 Opposite Charles Lawrence in Newark, Laurens Patisseries (owned by Bakkavör UK) are Europe's largest manufacturer of cream cakes.
 Kerry Ingredients make Homepride flour in Gainsborough.